FerretDB/FerretDB/website/blog/2023-04-18-using-ferretdb-with-studio-3t.md

 Once we’ve finally installed and set up Studio 3T locally, the next thing to do is to connect Studio 3T with our FerretDB instance.

-1. To set up a connection, open Studio 3T and click on “New Connection” on the welcome screen.
+1. To set up a connection, open Studio 3T and click on "New Connection" on the welcome screen.
-   You will be given a “New Connection” dialog box that you should use to set up your connection.
+   You will be given a "New Connection" dialog box that you should use to set up your connection.

    Connect FerretDB with any MongoDB client application like Studio 3T using MongoDB URI `mongodb://127.0.0.1:27017/`

    ![Studio 3T New Connection](/img/blog/ferretdb-studio3t/image3.png)

-   Click “Next” to proceed.
+   Click "Next" to proceed.

    ![Studio 3T Connection window](/img/blog/ferretdb-studio3t/image4.png)